LBNL-UCB-STI/beam/docs/inputs.rst

 * physsim.bprsim.inFlowAggregationTimeWindowInSeconds: The length of inFlow aggregation in seconds.
 * physsim.parbprsim.numberOfClusters: the number of clusters for PARBPR physsim.
 * physsim.parbprsim.syncInterval: The sync interval in seconds for PARBPRsim.
 When the sim time reaches this interval in a particular cluster then it waits for the other clusters at that time point.
+* physsim.overwriteRoadTypeProperties: It allows to override attributes for certain types of links.

 Routing Configuration